SmartFoundations/SmartIssueTracker/SmartFoundations.md

 Huge thanks to **Marcio** for all his help from the beginning of my path as mod creator, **TwoTwoEleven** for his awesome code examples from MM, to **Archengius** for his fine example of overriding the default buildings and to **Mircea** for some fine thoughts.
 Thanks **jay96** for your amazing idea about arrows.

 ## 💰 Support Smart!

-Smart! is a passion project, and we're glad to be able to share it with the world!

-This rebuild is developed and maintained by **Finalomega**.
-If you enjoy this mod and want to support continued development, consider buying me a coffee:
+Development

+Smart! is a passion project built for the community.
+This complete rebuild has required significant investment in development expenses (primarily AI compute for code assistance and testing infrastructure) - all funded out of pocket.

+**Future Development Costs:**
+Continuing work on Phase 2 (Autoconnect), Phase 3 (Extend), and Phase 4 (Camera) will require ongoing investment in development tools and AI-assisted research.
+If you're enjoying Smart! and want to see these features become reality, your support helps make it sustainable.

 ☕ **[Support on Ko-fi](https://ko-fi.com/finalomega)**

-Your support helps fund development time, testing infrastructure, and future features.
-All donations are completely optional and greatly appreciated!
+**What Your Support Enables:**
+- Continued development of planned features
+- Faster updates and bug fixes
+- Community-requested enhancements
+- Sustainable development pace

+No pressure - donations are completely optional.
+But if Smart! adds value to your game, every contribution helps offset costs and keeps development active.
+Thank you for your support! 🙏

 ---